offering full-time, PART-TIME & casual child care as a private dayhome.

 I expect fees to be paid on time just as parents expect their salaries on time.
 Children will not be permitted to attend the program until fees are paid in full for the month ahead.
 No exceptions.

 We are covered by liability in the amount of $2 million.
 Copies of our home insurance coverage (which includes dayhome liability) will be included in your contract.

 I maintain current certification in Standard First Aid CPR/AED Level C through Canadian Red Cross.
 My husband and I both posess current Police/Family clearance checks.
 Copies of these documents will be provided to you with your contract.
 These will be updated every years.

 Under no circumstance will I use any physical form of punishment or shaming treatment (including timeout spaces).
 I believe in promoting positive behaviour, taking time away from the situation or redirecting and speaking with the child one-on-one with eye contact and offering empathy, hugs and suggestions on how they can deal with the situation.
 I also might use incentives from time to time to get the kids excited about positive behaviour.

 We do not offer transportation to/from schools.
 Busing must be arranged in front of our home.
-I will take the children on outings occasionally and will request permission from you in advance.
+I will take the children on outings occasionally (when possible) and will request permission from you in advance.
 This will only happen when we can safely fit all the children in my van, with proper car seats.
 You may be asked to provide a car seat for your child.